Jay McGuiness

-James "Jay" McGuiness (born 24 July 1990) is a British singer, songwriter and actor best known as a vocalist with boy band The Wanted.
+James "Jay" McGuiness (born 24 July 1990) is a British singer, songwriter, actor and author best known as a vocalist with boy band The Wanted.
 In 2015, partnered with Aliona Vilani, he won the 13th series of BBC's Strictly Come Dancing.
+In February 2024 Jay’s debut fantasy novel ‘Blood Flowers’ was published worldwide by Scholastic.

-In recent years, McGuiness has forged a career in musical theatre starring in BIG!
-The Musical at The Dominion theatre in London's West End, Sleepless - A Musical romance at the Troubador theatre and Rip It Up at The Garrick theatre.
+McGuiness has forged a career in musical theatre starring in BIG!
+The Musical at the Dominion Theatre in London's West End, Sleepless - A Musical romance at the Troubador Theatre and Rip It Up at the Garrick Theatre.
 In 2022 McGuiness took the lead role of Bob Wallace in the touring musical version of the classic movie White Christmas.
-Mcguiness is a committed conservationist and environmentalist.
+In 2024, Jay landed the role of Ben in the award winning play 2:22 A Ghost Story.
+McGuiness is a committed conservationist and environmentalist.

 Early life

 McGuiness grew up in Newark, Nottinghamshire, and attended All Saints RC School, Mansfield.
-He has a fraternal twin brother, Thomas and three other siblings.
+He has a twin brother, and three other siblings.

 From the age of 12, he pursued his love of performing by attending the Charlotte Hamilton School of Dance in Newark.
 As his love for the performing arts grew he attended the prestigious Midlands Academy of Dance and Drama in Carlton near Nottingham.

 Career

+The Wanted

 McGuiness is known as one fifth of Anglo-Irish boy band The Wanted.
 He has been a member of the band since 2010, alongside Max George, Siva Kaneswaran, Tom Parker and Nathan Sykes.
 He discovered the band by Googling 'auditions' and getting two results, one for a circus and one for the band.

-In the autumn of 2015, Jay McGuiness took part in the BBC’s Strictly Come Dancing, ultimately being crowned the winner and collecting the famous glitterball trophy on December 19th.

 In October 2017, McGuiness won the first series of Celebrity Hunted alongside bandmate Siva Kaneswaran.